carolineweiss/01_Variables_and_Datatypes/08_Classes_and_Encapsulation/tutorial/README.md

 ## Step Four: Add constructors to the `Book` class

-Getters and setters are great, but sometimes they can be awkward to use.
+Getters and setters are great, but sometimes they can be tedious to use.
 It might be better to include the title, author, and price when creating an instance of a `Book` instead of creating the instance and assigning a value to each instance variable one at a time.

 Assigning a value to each instance variable one at a time involves additional typing, which might lead to errors.
 For example, forgetting to set one of the instance variables might put the object into an *inconsistent state*.